 A Little Information on our CPU Set-up

-The first thing to understand relates to the way cores are allocated between virtual machines on each physical compute node hosting your computing.
+The first thing to understand relates to the way we allocate cores between virtual machines on each physical compute node hosting your computing.
 CPUs and their cores at CloudSigma are shared.
 In other words, we do not pin a customer cloud server to specific cores.
 The CPU time is assigned by the physical compute node’s scheduler dynamically and everything is shared.
 We believe this has a number of benefits in delivering more reliable performance holistically by allowing the compute node to make sensible allocation adjustments on the fly to balance load.

 The Sources of CPU Steal Time in a Virtualized Environment